cedlemo/ruby-clangc/README.md

 ```

 ## Examples
-See in the samples directory
+See in the samples directory if you want to try those examples.

 ### Code completion